TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 ```

 ### Time column
 SQLMesh needs to know which column in the model's output represents a timestamp or date associated with each record.
 This column is used to determine which records will be overridden during data [restatement](../plans.md#restatement-plans), as well as a partition key for engines that support partitioning (such as Apache Spark).
-By default, the `ds` column name is used, but it can be overridden in the model definition:
 ```sql linenums="1" hl_lines="4"
 MODEL (
   name db.events,